Fivell/policies/source/sections/22-key_definitions.md

 - _Disaster Recovery Service_: A disaster recovery service for disaster recovery in the case of system unavailability.
 This includes both the technical and the non-technical (process) required to effectively stand up an application after an outage.
-Offered with all Datica Add-ons and as an option for PaaS Customers.
+Offered with all Versionista Add-ons and as an option for PaaS Customers.

 - _Disclosure_: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

-- _Customers_: Contractually bound users of Datica Platform.
+- _Customers_: Contractually bound users of Versionista Platform.

 - _Electronic Protected Health Information (ePHI)_: Any individually
   identifiable health information protected by HIPAA that is transmitted by,